-- Linux 64-bit
+- · Linux 64-bit

 - · Macintosh 64-bit

 - · Windows 64-bit

-The service is packaged with the Node.js, Python and Ruby agents, and starts automatically when the instrumented application is started.
+The service is packaged with the Node.js and Python agents and starts automatically when the instrumented application is started.
 The service is not packaged or started by the Go agent.
 You must have a service installed, configured and running for the Go agent to function.
-You may do the same for more control when running the Node.js, Python, or Ruby agents.
+You may do the same for more control when running the Node.js or Python agents.